+Principles

-Principles The principles of compensation for members of the Executive Board are the following:
+The principles of compensation for members of the Executive Board are the following:

-• Pay for performance
+Pay for performance

 The Total Direct Compensation for the members of the Executive Board includes a fixed portion (Annual Base Salary) and a variable portion (Short-Term Bonus and Long-Term Incentives).
 The fixed as well as the variable compensation is determined in line with collective and individual performance.
-Nestlé targets its remuneration to be between the median and the 75th percentile of the benchmark (please refer to page 32).
+Nestlé targets its remuneration to be between the median and the 75th percentile of the benchmark (please refer to page 43).
 Whenever appropriate, the benchmark values are adjusted for the size of Nestlé.

-• Alignment with long-term company strategy and shareholder interests
+Alignment with long-term company strategy and shareholder interests

-Compensation for members of the Executive Board is aligned with company strategy and shareholders interests.
+Compensation for members of the Executive Board is aligned with company strategy and shareholders' interests.
 The Short-Term Bonus payout is determined by the degree of achievement of a number of annual operating objectives.
-Long-Term Incentives are provided in the form of sharebased instruments, therefore ensuring alignment with shareholders interests.
-In 2012, Long-Term Incentive instruments included Performance Share Units (PSUs), Options on Nestlé S.A. shares, which will be discontinued, and Restricted Stock Units (RSUs).
+Long-Term Incentives are provided in the form of sharebased instruments, therefore ensuring alignment with shareholders' interests.
+In 2013, Long-Term Incentive instruments included Performance Share Units (PSUs) and Restricted Stock Units (RSUs).
 These Long-Term Incentive instruments have a restriction (vesting) period of three years.

-• Compensation to be internationally competitive by using selected benchmarks
+Compensation to be internationally competitive by using selected benchmarks